adamkozak/ADA2017-project/Project/README.md

 - [ ] Learn the basics of Hadoop/Spark/the best tool for the task

-- [ ] Do a reaserch and find the best frameworks for text processing/sentiment analysis
+- [ ] Find the best frameworks for text processing/sentiment analysis

 - [ ] After getting familiar with the data, try to pick the project goal or goals that are the most feasible and have the possibility of generating